South Florida Bulls: Men's cross country

 The Bulls men's cross country team began in 1965 and has won seven team conference championships and nine individual conference championships.
 They have qualified for the NCAA Men's Division I Cross Country Championship four times.
-The men's team is coached by Erik Jenkins along with the women's team and the men's and women's track & field teams.
+The cross country and track and field programs are directed by Erik Jenkins; the men's cross country team is coached by Tony Nicolosi along with the women's team and the distance running events for the men's and women's track & field teams.

 Women's cross country

 South Florida's women's cross country was founded in 1987 and has won five conference titles, back to back NCAA South Regional championships in 1999 and 2000, and one individual conference championship.
 They have qualified for the NCAA Women's Division I Cross Country Championship five times.

 Men's golf

 The men's golf coach is Steve Bradley.
 The team was founded in 1966 and finished as the NCAA College Division runners-up in 1972 and 1973.
-The Bulls have won 17 conference championships, including 11 straight from 1979 to 1989 as members of the Sun Belt Conference.
-Team members have also won 11 individual conference championships.
+The Bulls have won 18 conference championships, including 11 straight from 1979 to 1989 as members of the Sun Belt Conference.
+Team members have also won 13 individual conference championships.
 The 2015 team finished fifth in the NCAA Championship.